owulveryck/blog/content/post/linearregression.md

 I've been asked to evaluate the product and to produce a comparison.

-To do an analytic, I must look for a concrete element of comparison.
+To do an analytic, I must look for an element of comparison.
 So I've turned the problem into this :

-I would like to know which product is the cheapest to fulfill my requirement.
+__I would like to know which product is the cheapest to fulfill my requirement.__

 (I've uploaded my samples here):